 Glue corner trim at the front edges of the fireplace.
 Cut molding to fit around the edges of your brick area, and glue it in place.
 Set the mantle on top of the fireplace.

-Remember the fireplace is cardboard – don't use candles with a live flame.
+Remember the fireplace is cardboard – don't use lighted candles or other forms of live flame.